PRESS ESC TO CLOSE

 Here are some tips for a safe holiday.

-Make sure your dog has up-to-date identification.
-The best way to protect your dogs is to get him microchipped at the veterinarian and to either attach an ID tag to your dog’s collar or harness or use a pet ID collar that has your pet’s name and your contact information either embroidered or silkscreened right into the collar material or engraved on a metal plate.
-It’s often safer than an ID tag attached to the collar, because it never falls off.
-It’s best to use both a microchip and an ID collar.
+The best way to protect your dog is to get him microchipped at the veterinarian and either attach an ID tag to your dog’s collar or harness or use a pet ID collar that has your pet’s name and your contact information right on it.

-Also, take a new photograph of your dog just in case he happens to run away, gets spooked or lost.
+Also, take a new photograph of your dog just in case he happens to run away, gets spooked, or lost.
 Make sure you get a close up and full-body shot, along with a front and side photo.

-Find a safe space.
 If you are hosting a party, be sure that your house or yard is secure.
-Better yet, plan to take your dog for walks but keep him inside for the duration of the day.
-Provide him with a safe place to whether the noise, like a crate or a room that’s the most soundproof.
+Better yet, take your dog for a walk before guests arrive and then plan then keep her inside for the duration of the day.
+Provide her with a place she deems safe, such as a crate or a quiet room.
 If the room has a window, lower the blinds or draw the curtains.
 Keep the window closed and the air conditioning on.
-Consider turning on the TV or playing some soothing music to block the sound of fireworks.
-There is even Relax My Dog, a service that provides relaxing music and TV for dogs.
+Also, consider turning on the TV or playing some soothing music to block the sound of fireworks.
+Relax My Dog is a service that provides relaxing music and TV for our besties.

 Related: Study Unveils What Music Dogs Prefer